Samsung/Tizen.NET/_posts/2019-07-15-whats-new-for-tizen-on-forms-410.md

 toc_sticky: true
 ---

-A few days ago, `Xamarin.forms 4.1.0` has been released on Nuget.
+`Xamarin.Forms 4.1.0` has been recently released on Nuget, and I'd like to introduce what's new for Tizen on `Xamarin.Forms 4.1.0`. <br/>
-As you already know, many powerful features including Shell are added in 4.0, and we have been trying to support for the latest Xamarin.Forms.
+As you already know, many cool new features are added on `Xamarin.Forms 4.0`, and you may be wondered if those features are available on Tizen platform.

-Tizen supports pretty much all features of latest Xamarin.Forms except a few limitations which are not critical.<br/>
+I am pleased to tell the major new UI features including Shell, CollectionView and Material Visual are supported on Tizen platform.<br/>
-In this post, I'd like to introduce what features are supported in Tizen.
+`Xamarin.Forms 4.1.0` includes Tizen support for the new UI features, and I'd like to show each features running on Tizen platform.

 ## 1.Shell